Menopause Weight Gain - Why It Happens and What Actually Works

 1. Rethink Your Plate—Don’t Just Restrict Calories

-Rather than focusing on calories.
-Severe calories restriction can worsen muscle loss.
-What's more, we need to starting thinking about the nutrition quality of what we eat.
-For example, one chocolate muffin has around 400kcal-450 kcal.
+Rather than focusing solely on calories, consider the nutritional quality of what you eat.
+Severe calorie restriction can worsen muscle loss.
+For example, one chocolate muffin has around 400-450 kcal.
 This is the same amount of calories as one tub of yoghurt, an apple, and a handful of almonds.
-The latter provides a full range of essential nutrients despite having the same amount of calories to a chocolate muffin, which essentially is a combination of flour, sugar, butter and cacao powder.
+The latter provides a full range of essential nutrients despite having the same amount of calories as a chocolate muffin, which is essentially a combination of flour, sugar, butter, and cacao powder.

 Instead, focus on nutrient-dense, balanced meals that stabilise blood sugar and support metabolism.

 Prioritise Protein: Aim for 25–30g of protein per meal.
-Think tofu, lentils, legumes, or if you eat animal products Greek yoghurt, egg, fish and chicken.
+Think tofu, lentils, legumes, or if you eat animal products, Greek yoghurt, eggs, fish, and chicken.
 Protein builds muscle, supports satiety, and reduces sugar cravings.

-Embrace Fibre: Fill half your plate with non-starchy vegetables such as broccoli, cabbage, tomato, eggplants etc. Fibre supports gut health and appetite control.
+Embrace Fibre: Fill half your plate with non-starchy vegetables such as broccoli, cabbage, tomatoes, and eggplants.
+Fibre supports gut health and appetite control.

 Choose Smart Carbs: Favour whole grains like quinoa, oats, low G.I. rice, and sweet potatoes over refined carbs to improve insulin sensitivity.